 Image Credit: Pinterest

 Also known as the Alchemilla, the Lady’s Mantle is one of the easiest plants to grow in your yard.
-As water falls into its pleated leaves, it will bead up dazzling little flowers.
+As the water falls into its pleated leaves, it will bead up dazzling little flowers.
 The yellow green flowers usually bloom in early June.
 As such, they make for a fabulous filler for vases and bouquets during weddings.
 Furthermore, the Alchemilla is a trouble free and long lived plant that can grow in shades.